Nearing the end of his term as chairman of the Financial Accounting Standards Board, Russell Golden still has a lot on his plate.

 “Our liabilities and equity project is one I hope we’ll complete by the end of my term,” said Golden.
 “During our agenda consultation process, stakeholders described guidance in this area as overly complex, internally inconsistent, and the source of frequent financial restatements.”

-In July, FASB issued a proposed update to the standard on leases and equity meant to cut through that complexity.
+In July, FASB issued a proposed update to the standard on liabilities and equity meant to cut through that complexity.
 The board zeroed in on two specific areas of improved guidance: Convertible instruments, for example bonds that can be converted to shares at maturity, along with contracts in an entity’s own equity that may qualify for an exception from derivative accounting.

 Golden and FASB staff presented a summary of comments on the update at a board meeting Wednesday, indicating responses were mostly positive.
 The board plans to continue redeliberations on the topic in the first quarter of 2020.